DominicMarkNg/dominicng.github.io/docs/Probability/Discrete Random Variables.md

 ## Definition

-A discrete random variable $ X $ is a function that maps each outcome in a sample space $ S $ to a real number:
+A discrete random variable $X$ is a function that maps each outcome in a sample space $S$ to a real number:

 $$
 X: S \rightarrow \mathbb{R}